matthew-dong-dev/personal-website/README.md

 1. [x] redirect post home button to proper `site.url`
 1. [x] choose & change theme & link template to your github pages page

+## Content
+1. [x] update aboutMe to be in parity with resume
+	- change CAHL description to be AI in education
+	- Update website to say “recommended reading”
+	- link to projects section
+	- move cal hacks response to BTNs description
+1. [x] include safeFront project

 ---

 ### Useful commands

 Jekyll:
 - `jekyll serve --livereload` for local version
 	- vs `bundle exec jekyll serve`?
 	- Note that _config.yml changes are loaded at compile time, not runtime.
 This means that if you’re running jekyll serve locally and you edit _config.yml, then changes to it won’t be detected.
 You’ll need to kill and rerun jekyll serve.